Sign In Forgot Password

 High Holy Days Children's Programs

-Rosh Hashanah, September 26 and Yom Kippur, October 5 from 9:45 am to 1:00 pm.
+Rosh Hashanah and Yom Kippur from 9:45 am to 1:00 pm.

-• Children's Activity Room Open: The makerspace Room downstairs library will be open for parents and children up through 2 years old to play.
+• Children's Activity Room Open: The Makerspace Room downstairs library will be open for parents and children up through 2 years old to play.
 The main service will be live-streamed so parents can still participate in our High Holiday worship or just schmooze with one another.

-SUKKOT & SIMCHAT TORAH
+SUKKOT & SIMCHAT TORAH- 2024/5785

 Please join us for any or all of these days.